Front Row (left to right): Carolyn Ulrich, Karen Moore, Laurie McGhee, Katrina Chipman, Julia Fitzpatrick-Cooper, Kelly Girup

 Martin graduated from Harper College with an Associates Degree in Applied Science, along with 5 Horticulture Certificates.
 Marty’s work experience in the horticulture industry includes Nursery Manager at Geimer’s Greenhouse, Assistant Manager of St. Aubin Nursery and Grower/Yard Supervisor at Rocco Fiore and Sons, Inc. Since 2013 Marty has been the Horticulture Lab Technician/Grower in the horticulture department.
 His responsibilities include both growing in the greenhouse and maintenance/development of the Landscape Lab.
 Marty is an advisor for the Horticulture Club.
 He is also in charge of taking students from the department to the National Association of Landscape Professional Student Career Days competition each year, a three-day competitive event among students enrolled in horticulture programs from more than 70 colleges and universities across the country.
 Students compete in events that are directly related to the skills necessary for a career in the landscape industry.
 Marty can be reached at (630) 942-3807 or email at firstname.lastname@example.org .

 Katrina began her career in horticulture assisting with her mother’s self-owned landscape business, Ingrid’s Landscaping in Ryan, Iowa, during her high school and college years.
 She helped with everything from pond maintenance to hardscape installation, to landscape installation.
-After receiving her degree, Katrina worked as a Natural Area Technician before beginning her career at The Morton Arboretum, where for four years Katrina maintained the 4-acre Children’s Garden.
-In her current role as the Horticulture Coordinator, Katrina maintains the visitor center landscape, as well as coordinates the seasonal annual displays throughout the arboretum.
+After receiving her degree, Katrina worked as a Natural Area Technician before beginning her career at The Morton Arboretum, where she worked for nine years as a horticulturist and Horticulture Coordinator.
+There she maintained the children’s garden and visitor center landscapes and coordinated the seasonal annual displays.
+In her current role, Katrina is the Director of Horticulture at the Lincoln Park Zoo in downtown Chicago.

 Education/Professional Affiliations: B.S. in Biology, Iowa State University